binnev/recipes/md/fish-ball-curry.md

 - [ ] 0.5 tsp curry powder

 ## Method:
-1. mix the fish, 2 chillies, 1 tsp salt, 1 tsp turmeric, chilli powder, and half a handful of chopped coriander.
+1. Mix the fish, 2 chillies, 1 tsp salt, 1 tsp turmeric, chilli powder, and half a handful of chopped coriander.
 Set this mixture aside.
-2. add 2-3 tbsp oil to pan and lightly brown garlic
+2. Add 2-3 tbsp oil to pan and lightly brown garlic
-3. add onions, salt, and chillies.
+3. Add onions, salt, and chillies.
 Soften onions (cover if needed)
-4. add spices, mix and cook uncovered for a few minutes
+4. Add spices, mix and cook uncovered for a few minutes
-5. add 3 cups water to create sauce, and cook
+5. Add 3 cups water to create sauce, and cook
-6. in background, prepare fish balls.
+6. In background, prepare fish balls.
 Use a bit of oil in palm of hand if needed.
-7. add to sauce once it starts to simmer.
+7. Add to sauce once it starts to simmer.
 Cook for 20-30 minutes
-8. top with fresh coriander.
+8. Top with fresh coriander.
 Serve with boiled rice.